bitlogik/pyWalletConnect/README.md

 ## Interface methods of WCClient

 `WCClient.set_wallet_metadata( wallet_metadata )`
 Class method to set the wallet metadata as object (v2).
-See WalletConnect standard for the format.
+See [the WalletConnect standard for the format details](https://docs.walletconnect.com/2.0/specs/clients/core/pairing/data-structures#metadata).
 Optional.
 If not provided, when v2, it sends the default pyWalletConnect metadata as wallet identification.

 `WCClient.set_project_id( project_id )`